dfinke/PowerShellMicroservice/README.md

 Plus, use PowerShell's `Invoke-Build` as continuous build to stop the container, rebuild the image, and then run the new container.
 Ready for testing.

-## Direct from GitHub Build and Run Docker Container
+## Direct from GitHub

+Build and run Docker the container straight from the repo.

 ```powershell
 docker build --tag powershellmicroservice https://github.com/dfinke/PowerShellMicroservice.git